-- Children are seated where they are not easily distracted e.g. for a child not to be seated facing a window - Children with emotional or specific needs to be seated in a place where they can receive additional support e.g. near their 1 to 1 or the teacher or TA. - Teachers arrange where children sit to take into account who they will learn best with. - Children with SEMH to take into account where they feel safe in a room
+- Children are seated where they are not easily distracted - Teachers arrange where children sit to take account who they will learn best with. - Children with emotional or specific needs to be seated in a place where they can receive additional support e.g. near the teacher/TA - Ensuring the teacher can see pupils' faces, that pupils can see one another, and that they can see the board. - Ensuring the teacher can move around the room freely - Children with SEMH to take into account where they feel safe in a room.